PileupWorkshop/2014PileupWorkshop/README.md

 Getting started
 ---------------

-- in the EventMixer/ directory run
+In the EventMixer/ directory run

     ./mkmk
     make

-in the example/ directory run
+In the example/ directory run

     ./mkmk
     make